 A Yukon business means a business that meets 3 of the following criteria:

 - has an office with a physical address in Yukon;

 - is subject to the Yukon Income Tax Act;

 - is registered as per the Business Corporations Act or the Partnership and Business Name Act, where applicable; and

-- has a valid municipal business license, where applicable.
+- has a valid municipal business licence, where applicable.

 What is the timeline for costs?

 The program extension will cover eligible costs incurred from August 1, 2020, to March 31, 2021.

 The application period for April to July 2020 is now closed.